Solar-Powered Cars: Still a Concept

 Solar cars are a long way from being mainstream, but the next best thing is electric vehicles (EV) and EV plug-in hybrids that use both electricity and a gas-powered engine.
 Charge the car using solar panels from home, like EV expert Christoff Demont-Heinrich, and EVs become the most practical, emissions-free car on the market today.

 Solar panels collect light from the sun to generate clean, renewable electricity.

 An inverter connected to the panels converts DC electricity into usable AC electricity that is used for the home’s electricity needs.

 Installed in all-electric cars is an onboard charger allowing EV owners to use the charging cord to connect to a source of electricity.

 A 240-volt wall-mounted, hard-wired EV charging station, usually installed in the home’s garage, quickly and conveniently charges the EV’s battery.

 Consumers looking to buy an EV will run into the best-selling Nissan Leaf.
 The Leaf was introduced in late 2010 and was one of the first fully electric mass-market cars priced for the everyday person.
 This car is not to be confused with hybrid vehicles that have gasoline engines to back-up the electric motor.
-It is a vehicle that runs exclusively on electricity with the 2016 model averaging an 80-100 mile range, making the car ideal for people with shorter commutes.
+It is a vehicle that runs exclusively on electricity with the 2019 model averaging a 150 to 226 mile range, making the car ideal for people with shorter commutes.
 To charge the vehicle, consumers need to have a garage and a 240-volt charger.